 Chitosan is a derivative of chitin, which is a naturally abundant mucopolysaccharide and distributes in the shell of crustaceans, in the cuticle of insects, and also in the cell wall of some fungi and microorganisms.
-The molecular structure of chitosan consists of two units of N-acetylglucosamine and glucosamine.
-Chitosan has attracted much attention during past decades because of a lot of their bio-activity as anti-bacterial, anti-fungi, anti-inflammation.
+The molecular structure of chitosan consists two units of N-acetylglucosamine glucosamine.
+Chitosan has attracted much attention during past decades because of a lot of their bio-activity as anti-bacterial, antifungi, anti-inflammation.
 However, chitosan shows its bio-activity only in acidic medium and it is not soluble in water.
 These reasons caused the limitation of chitosan applications in fields.
-Therefore, converting chitosan into chitooligosaccharides (COSs) with a high soluble degree in water has been a concern by many researchers.
-COSs have important biological properties in medicinal and pharmaceutical applications such as antioxidative, anti-bacterial, immuno-stimulant, adipogenesis inhibitory and anticancer activities (Jeon & Kim, 2000; Kim & Rajapakse, 2005).
+Therefore, converting chitosan chitooligosaccharides into (COSs) with hight soluble degree in water have been concerned by many researchers.
+COSs have importantly biological properties in medicinal and pharmaceutical applications such as antioxidative, anti-bacterial, immunostimulant, adipogenesis inhibitory and anticancer activities (Kim and Rajapakse, 2005; Jeon and Kim, 2000).

-Free radicals cause oxidation that reduces the quality of food products.
+Free radicals cause the oxidation that reduces the quality of food products.
 Chemical synthetic antioxidants have free radical scavenging ability.
-However, the use of synthetic antioxidants in food products must conform to strict food safety regulations due to their potential health hazards.
-COSs with free radical scavenging ability is a natural compound in the prevention of oxidation.
-However, the free radical scavenging ability of COSs depends on their molecular weights (Park, Je, & Kim, 2003).
-Therefore, in this study, the free radical scavenging activity of COSs was investigated to clarify this problem.
+Howeve, the use of synthetic antioxidants in food products must to conform strict food safety regulations due to their potential health hazards.
+COSs with free radical scavenging ability are a natural compound in the prevention of oxidation.
+However, free radical scavenging ability of COSs depends on their molecular weights (Park and Kim, 2003).
+Therefore, in this study, the free radical scavenging activity of COSs were investigated to clarify this problem.

-2. Materials and methods
+2. Materials and Methods